timohe/aoe3-elo-overlay/README.md

 * Supported are only 16:9 screen ratios.
 * The app needs to be opened manually while on the loading screen and closed after.

-## Open todos
-* See the projects tab for ideas and work in progress https://github.com/timohe/aoe4-overlay/projects